 Supporting a Loved One with Psychosis

-This free webinar will explain how Cognitive Behavioral Therapy for psychosis (CBTp) can effectively support loved ones experiencing psychosis.
+This free 1-hour webinar will explain how Cognitive Behavioral Therapy for psychosis (CBTp) can effectively support loved ones experiencing psychosis.
 An overview will be provided, along with key skills family members can draw on to support their lived one.

 Telehealth and Individual CBTp

-This free webinar aims to help practitioners consider critical intervention targets and high-yield motivational, cognitive, and behavioral strategies that are amenable to telephonic encounters, telehealth, or digital accompaniment.
+This free 1-hour webinar aims to help practitioners consider critical intervention targets and high-yield motivational, cognitive, and behavioral strategies that are amenable to telephonic encounters, telehealth, or digital accompaniment.
 Companion clinical tip sheets and self-directed CBT for psychosis learning resources are available.